Nick Hogan: 2007 crash and imprisonment

 On the evening of August 26, 2007, just 16 days after his fourth speeding ticket in 11 months, the 17-year-old Hogan was driving his Toyota Supra and was involved in a serious crash in Clearwater, Florida.
 Hogan and his passenger, 22-year-old John Graziano, were flown to Bayfront Medical Center in St. Petersburg, Florida.
 Hogan was released from care on August 27 and said to be "OK".
 Graziano, a U.S. Marine and a member of Hogan's pit crew, was not wearing a seatbelt.

 The eye and brain injuries he sustained were expected to leave him in a nursing home for the rest of his life.
 In September 2009, Graziano returned to his home where he continued to receive full-time care.

 Hogan was charged with several violations for the crash, including a felony.
 He turned himself in to authorities on Wednesday, November 7, 2007, and was released within hours on $10,000 bail.
 Hogan was charged with reckless driving involving serious bodily injury (a 3rd degree felony, punishable by up to 5 years in prison plus fines), use of a motor vehicle in commission of a felony, a person under the age of 21 operating a vehicle with a blood alcohol level of 0.02% or higher, and illegal window tint.
 Two hours after the wreck, Hogan's blood alcohol content was 0.055%.

 On May 9, 2008, Hogan entered a no contest plea and was sentenced to eight months in Pinellas County Jail.
 The sentence also called for Hogan to serve five years of probation, 500 community service hours, and his driver's license was suspended for three years.
 Hogan was separated from the general jail population because he was a minor.
 Soon after, Hogan was moved to join three other juvenile inmates.
-On July 27 (his 18th birthday), he was moved to Pinellas County Jail general population.

 On October 21, 2008, Hogan was released from the Pinellas County Jail due to "good time" credit and moved to his mother's home in Clearwater, Florida.
 On May 4, 2012, Hogan was granted early release from felony probation.

+2023 DUI charge and probation

-On November 18, 2023, Hogan was arrested for DUI in Clearwater, Florida, the same city where his reckless driving crash was 16 years prior.
+On November 18, 2023, Hogan was arrested for DUI in Clearwater, Florida.
 Hogan's father was on the scene during the arrest for aid.
-On June 21, 2024, Hogan was sentenced to 1 year of probation for the incident.
+On June 21, 2024, Hogan was sentenced to one year of probation for the incident.